 It then leapt straight up into the air and delivered a kick to the masked chin.
 The giant Hollow's head came clean off to go sailing through the air and land a hundred yards away.
 Its headless body flopped lifelessly to the ground.
 Several other members of the Hunt seemed to take notice of this.
 They came stampeding over and without further ado fell upon the corpse of their former comrade.
 Its blood soon stained their jaws.

-Only moments later Ichigo's Hollow was loping at top speed across the white dunes to find its prey.
+Only moments later Ichigo's Hollow was loping at top speed across the white dunes to find his prey.

 Down in the ravine, Cernunnos lifted his head.
 He munched on a strip of bloodied flesh, slowly grinding the slippery mass back and forth across his heavy molars.
 Blood dripped from his antlers and ran down his mask.
 The sight of the Hollow escaping was not lost upon him.
 Its flight reflected briefly in his great yellow eyes.